DineWithMe/Development-Tools/Front End/How to Creative Tim + Next.md

 [Creative Tim](https://www.creative-tim.com/) is premium themes of Material UI [Material UI](https://material-ui.com/) and the tech behind it is [JSS](https://cssinjs.org/?v=v9.8.7), so the core idea is integrate JSS with Next.

-This guide will provide you clear step by step on how to integrate, references:
+The integration progress is complicated but this guide provides you clear step by step on how to integrate, references:

 https://github.com/creativetimofficial/ct-material-dashboard-pro-react/issues/72